 Pärnu, a city of 40,000 sitting on Estonia’s southwest coast, is the ultimate seaside resort destination – a place where an expansive sandy beach, tranquil parks, old-fashioned architecture and a nearly 200-year-old spa industry come together to create a relaxing escape from the pace of 21st century life.
-Estonians have nicknamed it their ‘Summer Capital’, but Pärnu is perfectly set up to host conferences throughout the year thanks to a finely-honed tourist sector.
+Estonians have nicknamed it their ‘Summer Capital’, but Pärnu is perfectly set up to host conferences and events throughout the year thanks to a finely-honed tourist sector.
 The industry has brought state-of-the-art spa and conference hotels along with an excellent local dining scene and a good share of nature-related group activities.
 The city’s prime location – roughly on the halfway point between Tallinn and Latvia’s capital, Riga, and reachable in about two hours from each – have also made it a popular pick for international conferences.

 Though its history goes back to Medieval times, the main impression Pärnu gives today is that of a quiet, early-20th-century beach town, where art nouveau and functionalist villas line leafy streets and parks.
 Pärnu is small enough to be easily explored on foot, so visitors will get plenty of opportunity to stroll around the green areas, along the beach promenade and through the pedestrianised town centre – a charming historic zone filled with boutiques and cafes.
 The local culinary scene is also worth a mention, since several high-quality local bistros and restaurants cater to visitors.

 Meeting facilities and conference hotels